coloursofnoise/Resources/General/Common-Crashes.md

 <br/>

 ## `OutOfMemoryException`
 You've got too many mods (including maps) installed, and your poor PC can't handle them all at once.
 Try blacklisting or uninstalling some of them.
+* To disable a mod while Celeste is running, open the `Mod Options` menu from the main menu and select the option to `Enable or Disable Mods`.
-* To blacklist a mod, go to the Mods folder next to Celeste.exe, and add the name of the zip/folder in the `blacklist.txt` file.
+* If you are unable to start Celeste, go to the Mods folder next to Celeste.exe, and add the name of the zip/folder in the `blacklist.txt` file.
 For example, if you want Everest to skip over `CrystalValley.zip` and `Dadbod.zip`, just put those in `blacklist.txt`:
 ```
 CrystalValley.zip
 Dadbod.zip